SEI-Tigers-404BrainNotFound/group-project-back-end/README.md

     - Be able to inject various strategy / adapters to support different cloud providers.
 For example, we should be able to store images in AWS, Azure, Google Cloud, or any other cloud providers.
     - Improve the AWS security for our bucket.
+    - Fix the patch route.
+A Mongoose API that we are using is deprecated unless we configure something.
+This is a temp fix.